live-wire/journal/README.md

 > "Youth is wasted on the young.
 Take control!
 NOW!" - George Bernard Shaw

 ---
+`Nov 26, 2018`
+#### New Autoencoders
+- Autoencoders: Lower dimensional latent space [link](https://www.youtube.com/watch?v=9zKuYvjFFS8)
+	- Variational Autoencoders: Instead of bottleneck neurons, a distribution is learned (mean and variance) (Backpropagation Reparamatrized trick is used where the stochastic part is kept separate from mean and std. so gradients can flow back)
+	- New Type: **Disentangled Variational Autoencoder** - Changing the latent variables leads to interpretable things in the input space (few causal features from a high dimensional space - latent variables (and understandable)).

+---
 `Nov 25, 2018`
 #### Reading papers
 `msc`